arrijabba/baseDAO/ligo/README.md

 - the token address
 - a tuple value consisting of configuration parameters described in the Treasury spec which are:
     - `a`, `b`, `s_max`, `c`, `d`, `x`, and `z`.
+- the metadata host address, host chain and key defined by the parameters:
+    - metadata_host_address
+    - metadata_host_chain
+    - metadata_key